 One of the most frustrating aspects of dating with a disability is when potential matches turn to search engines to investigate the potential extent of your limitations.
 Why not opt for the direct approach?
 We could openly discuss any questions or concerns you might have about my diagnosis and how it affects me?

-Check these 5 tips on How To Date with a Disability
+Click To Read: 5 tips on How To Date with a Disability

 You have the potential to perform a noble deed by being forthright and asking any questions you may have about dating someone with a disability.
 The key here is to ask about what you do not know.
 Directly seeking information enables a disabled individual to put things into perspective, while turning to the internet immediately raises concerns of prejudice.

+Given that the internet tends to exaggerate and generalize conditions, it often presents situations as worse than they truly are.
 Many people can relate to the experience of searching the internet to understand the symptoms of a minor discomfort they have, only to be bombarded with an overwhelming amount of information that makes them feel as though their health is in jeopardy.
 I have certainly been guilty of this myself!
 The situation isn’t any different when it comes to seeking information about how a disability might impact someone’s life.

 The term ‘disability’ might encompass only one word.
 Within that single term, a countless number of disabilities fall into various categories.
 Many fail to notice that two disabilities are not alike, even if they both fall under the same umbrella.
 For instance, two individuals might share the same disability, yet its impact could be significantly more profound for one person compared to the other.